Introducing Tonbo

 Why We Built Tonbo?

-However, most tools are focus on the read path of databases.
+However, most tools focus on the read path of databases.
 Every data-intensive application using DataFusion ends up spending significant time developing its own write path implementation.
 What if we could have a write path implementation as agile and performant as DataFusion?

 That’s the primary design goal of Tonbo: to serve as an embedded database offering a highly scalable data storage engine for the Arrow ecosystem.
-Additionally, Tonbo also has a long-term goal: provide offline-first distributed data storage capabilities, support rapid and flexible data storage across various environments—from embedded Linux and browsers to servers—and integrating with multiple storage systems such as file systems, OPFS, and S3.
+Additionally, Tonbo also has a long-term goal: provide offline-first distributed data storage capabilities, support rapid and flexible data storage across various environments—from embedded Linux and browsers to servers—and integrate with multiple storage systems such as file systems, OPFS, and S3.

 ╔═tonbo═════════════════════════════════════════════════════╗